Chart Color Schemes

 Yeppoon lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Yeppoon's population is approximately 22,502 as of November 2025.
-This figure represents an increase of 2,258 people since the 2021 Census, which recorded a population of 20,244.
-The growth was inferred from the estimated resident population of 22,120 in June 2024 and an additional 540 validated new addresses after the Census date.
-This results in a density ratio of 286 persons per square kilometer.
-Yeppoon's 11.2% growth since the 2021 census exceeded both the SA4 region (6.6%) and the SA3 area, indicating significant population growth in the region.
-Interstate migration contributed approximately 75.2% of overall population gains during recent periods, with all drivers including overseas migration and natural growth being positive factors.
+Yeppoon's population was approximately 22,645 as of February 2026.
+This figure represents an increase of 2,401 people from the 2021 Census count of 20,244, indicating a growth rate of 11.9%.
+The change is inferred from the Australian Bureau of Statistics' estimated resident population of 22,120 in June 2024 and an additional 549 validated new addresses since the census date.
+This results in a population density of 288 persons per square kilometer.
+Yeppoon's growth rate exceeded that of its SA4 region (6.8%) and SA3 area, positioning it as a growth leader.
+Interstate migration contributed approximately 75.2% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are adopted.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections released in 2023, using a base year of 2022 for each age cohort.
-Demographic trends forecast a significant population increase in the top quartile of Australia's non-metropolitan areas by 2041, with Yeppoon expected to gain an additional 7,567 persons, reflecting a total increase of 31.9% over the 17-year period based on the latest annual ERP population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are adopted.
+These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+By 2041, the area is forecast to increase by 7,567 persons based on the latest annual ERP population numbers, reflecting a total gain of 31.1% over the 17 years.

 Frequently Asked Questions - Population